RobbenLab/robben-lab-website/research/index.md

 ---
-title: Research
+title: Publications
 nav:
   order: 1
   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}Lab Publications

 Publications by members of the Robben Lab focus on new omics technologies including single cell RNA-seq and spatial transcriptomics in different aspects of animal and human biology research, including cancer immunology and autoimmune disease.
 Publications are a mix of preprint/in-submission, journal articles and conference publications.